August 7, 2023

 ~~~~~

 Months before the CIA and organized crime figures developed their assassination plots against Castro, Pawley not only offered to use his vast wealth to pay for Castro’s assassination but bragged at least twice of having his own “hitmen” to do it.
-His interaction three years later with the DRE anti-Castro Cubans in Miami—whose members later engaged Lee Harvey Oswald in a debate in New Orleans in the summer of 1963—would make him a top priority for testimony before the House Select Committee on Assassinations reviewing the Warren Commission finding that Lee Harvey Oswald had acted alone.
-But Pawley never testified, having shot himself to end the pain of shingles.
+His interaction three years later with the DRE anti-Castro Cubans in Miami—whose members later engaged Lee Harvey Oswald in a debate in New Orleans in the summer of 1963—would make him a top priority for testimony before the House Select Committee on Assassinations as it reviewed the Warren Commission finding that Lee Harvey Oswald had acted alone.
+But Pawley never testified, having shot himself in January 1977 to end the pain of shingles.

-The following tells William Douglas Pawley's story which began for me with a footnote on page 361 of The Invisible Government followed by my Freedom of Information Act request in 1976 for the top-secret Doolittle Committee Report and continuing with the slow trickle of declassification of hundreds of Pawley-related CIA and FBI files that has lasted into 2024.
-Both President Trump and President Biden refused to declassify and release the final batch of 3,400 documents some including numerous pages.1
+The following tells William Douglas Pawley's story which began for me with a footnote on page 361 of The Invisible Government followed by my Freedom of Information Act request in 1976 for the top-secret Doolittle Committee Report.
+My pursuit of the truth continued for decades with the slow declassification of hundreds of Pawley-related CIA and FBI files.
+Both President Trump and President Biden refused to declassify and release the final batch of 3,400 JFK Assassination documents some including numerous redacted pages.
+In 2025, President Trump will have a second opportunity to release all the documents.1

-Many of the long-buried government files that were declassified in the past few decades revealed Pawley’s involvement with America’s most powerful political figures, covert policymakers, the Cuban-exile group DRE which also interacted with Lee Harvey Oswald in the summer of 1963, and significant friends embedded in the various Kennedy assassination investigations headed by Chief Justice Earl Warren, New Orleans District Attorney Jim Garrison, and Vice President Nelson Rockefeller.
+Many of the long-buried government files that were declassified in the past few decades revealed Pawley’s involvement with America’s most powerful political figures, covert policymakers, the Cuban-exile group DRE which also interacted with Lee Harvey Oswald in the summer of 1963, and Pawley's own significant friends embedded in the various Kennedy assassination investigations headed by Chief Justice Earl Warren (Pawley worked closely with CIA Director Allen Dulles on the Castro problem), New Orleans District Attorney Jim Garrison (Pawley approved Alberto Fowler for the Bay of Pigs Brigade), and Vice President Nelson Rockefeller (Pawley's Intercontinent Company aviation offices were in Rockefeller Center as early as 1939 when his brother, Wallace, worked with him there while brothers Edward and Eugene handled the company's business dealings in China).

 Information specifically about Pawley's covert activities when the CIA gave him the cryptonym QDDALE to hide his identity can be found at https://qddale.blogspot.com/ as well as within the chapters covering his entire life below.